rootiest/zippy_guides/guides/pico_can.md

 I found that I had trouble sometimes bringing the CAN network back up after a `FIRMWARE_RESTART`

 This can be solved by the following process.
+These instructions apply for Linux distributions using legacy network configuration.
+A second set of instructions for distributions using Netplan follows.

-Run:
+For legacy network configuration run:

 ```shell
 sudo rm /etc/network/interfaces.d/can0
 sudo nano /etc/network/interfaces.d/can0
 ```

-Enter (paste) the following into the editor:
+and then (paste) the following into the editor:

 ```text
 allow-hotplug can0